EU Compliance

 Meet the EU NIS2 Directive requirements for network security without deploying on-premise infrastructure.
 Cloud RADIUS with 802.1X authentication, comprehensive audit logging, 24-hour incident reporting support, and EU data residency.

-SOC 2 Type II Certified · EU Data Residency · 99.9% Uptime SLA
+SOC 2 Type II Certified · EU Data Residency · Multi-Region Availability

 The NIS2 Directive (EU 2022/2555) requires essential and important entities across 18 sectors to implement cybersecurity risk management measures including network security, incident handling, and access control.
 IronWiFi provides cloud-based RADIUS authentication with 802.1X, certificate-based access control, real-time monitoring, SIEM integration for incident reporting, and EU data residency options to help organizations address NIS2 Article 21 requirements.